 - You’ll enjoy a great deal of personal freedom during your time at Royal Holloway but if you need help with a physical or mental health issue, support is at hand.
 Services include counselling, physiotherapy and psychiatry.

 - Our International Student Support office can advise you on non-medical and non-academic issues, for example, visas and immigration issues.
 Email firstname.lastname@example.org or call +44 (0)1784 27 6222/6168.

 Specific learning needs

-Our specialist disability and dyslexia advisers can support you with:
+Our specialist disability and neurodiversity advisers can support you with:

 - hearing and visual impairments

 - medical conditions, such as arthritis and asthma

 If you feel you will require special support during your time at Royal Holloway, please let us know when applying.

 Exploring new interests, developing fresh skills and enjoying an active social life are an important part of being a student - and at Royal Holloway you’ll have plenty of opportunity to do all three.

 - make friends from across the globe at the many social events